Let's get learning so we can get teaching!

-Tongue: The tip of the tongue is pressed against the alevolar ridge (the "bumpy part").
-The alevolar ridge is located right behind the top teeth.
-Try it and feel where your tongue is located.
+Tongue: The tip of the tongue is pressed against the alveolar ridge.
+The alveolar ridge is the bumpy part of the roof of the mouth located right behind the top teeth.

 Jaw: The jaw must be up and stable.
 Some children move their jaw down or to one side or the other and this can cause errors.

 Breath: /T/ is a stop or plosive sound which means the breath bursts out of the mouth upon sound production.

 Voice: /T/ is a voiceless sound so the voice box is turned off.

 Please say T in front of a mirror a few times and look/feel what all your muscles are doing.
 Once you have a good handle on how to say T, you can teach your child!

 How to use this section: